iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 piece of your help is highly appreciated and will bring huge benefits to the entire ecosystem of data and ML projects.

-Stay healthy and safe over in your neck of the woods and be in touch on [Twitter](https://twitter.com/DVCorg), and our [Discord channel](https://dvc.org/chat).
+Stay healthy and safe, wherever you are in the world.
+And be in touch on [Twitter](https://twitter.com/DVCorg), and our [Discord channel](https://dvc.org/chat).